App Volumes architecture

 Network design considerations

 As the deployment is automated using AWS CloudFormation, ensure that the pre-requisites are provisioned so as to be made available for selection during the AWS Marketplace deployment selection process.
-Key network considerations is to ensure that the Active Directory, RDS (Relational Database Service), and file share must belong to the same subnet so that they can communicate with each other.
+Key network considerations are to ensure that the Active Directory, RDS (Relational Database Service), and file share must belong to the same subnet so that they can communicate with each other.

 Amazon AppStream 2.0, network requirements are documented under Resources used in App Volumes Deployment on Amazon AppStream 2.0.
+Review the Elastic IP address and security group requirements.

 Storage design considerations